JEFuller/install-windows-terminal/README.md

 # install-windows-terminal
-Easily install the new Windows Terminal or Windows Terminal Preview on Windows Server (Starting from Windows Server 2022)
+Easily install the new Windows Terminal or Windows Terminal Preview on Windows Server 2022 and newer.

 Inspired by: https://github.com/microsoft/terminal/discussions/13983#discussioncomment-7554301